Context Map Suggestions with Service Cutter

 - Without attributes, we cannot derive nanoentities and Service Cutter cannot calculate decompositions.

-- Coupling criteria priorities: You can customize the priority of each coupling criterion, as you can in Service Cutter.
+In this file you can customize the priority of each coupling criterion, as you can in Service Cutter.
+You can further change the clustering algorithms.
+Details about the config file can be found here.

-When finishing the wizard illustrated above, Context Mapper will create a new CML file with a new decomposition suggestion.
-Note that the Leung algorithm is non-deterministic and will derive new decompositions every time you execute it.
+When calling Propose New Service Cut, Context Mapper will create a new CML file with a new decomposition suggestion.
 This is one example decomposition generated for the DDD cargo sample application:

 Service Cutter Input File Generators

 If you want to work with the original Service Cutter tool, a JHipster application, you can also use our Service Cutter generators to derive the needed input files in the JSON format from your Context Map.
-Simply save them here (in Context Mapper) and upload them there (in the original Service Cutter).
+Simply save them as JSON files (in Context Mapper) and upload them there (in the original Service Cutter).
+We also describe this in our service decomposition tutorial.